-Special rules apply to annual leave accrual rates for individuals appointed to a federal civilian position while on military “terminal” leave pending military retirement.
-See CPM 2009-03 at www.opm.gov/policy-data-oversight/pay-leave/reference-materials/
+Special rules apply to accrual rates for those hired into a federal position while on military “terminal” leave pending military retirement.
+See CPM 2009-03 at www.opm.gov/policy-data-oversight/pay-leave/reference-materials/compensation-policy-

 Military academy time is creditable for leave accrual purposes for both CSRS and FERS employees.